 Comes in a 5-pack.
 Soft bristles that won't damage your gums.
 Comfortable to hold and maneuver in your mouth.
-Excellent value for the price.
+Excellent choice for the price.
 The handle is sturdy and the bristles are well built.

 Many feel that the activated charcoal bristles don't make a huge difference.

 Comes in a colored 4-pack.
-Soft bristles perfect for sensitive teeth.
+Soft bristles are perfect for sensitive teeth.
 Brush size is suitable for small mouths.
-Great value for the price.
+Great quality for the price.
 The handle is on the smaller side.

 Some feel the handle could be larger and more ergonomic.

 Comes in packs of 4 or 8.
 Bristles are well-shaped to get between your teeth.
 The handle is easy to hold.
 Built from bamboo to be far more sustainable than other products.

 Bristles are more coarse than some were expecting.

 The soft bristles are easy on your teeth even when brushing hard.
 Floss tip helps eliminate hard-to-reach plaque.
 Bristles are smaller, allowing for more surface area for cleaning.

 Some people found that the bristles wear out faster than normal.